haotiangu/Robost_Vision_Based_Object_Tracking_System/README.md

-All planning algorithms along with other key modules, such as mapping, are implemented in __fast_planner__:
+All planning algorithms along with other key modules, such as object detection CNN, real-time white-box defender and tracking controller, are implemented in __Robust_Vision_Based_Object_Tracking_Framework__:

 - __plan_env__: The online mapping algorithms.
 It takes in depth image (or point cloud) and camera pose (odometry) pairs as input, do raycasting to update a probabilistic volumetric map, and build an Euclidean signed distance filed (ESDF) for the planning system.
 - __path_searching__: Front-end path searching algorithms.